 In order to recover from their disrupted early development children in care need help to feel safe with their new carers, to overcome trauma and grief and to develop their personal identity.
 While these needs are primarily addressed within the child’s care placement, the child’s process of recovery may be assisted by safe and meaningful contact with their birth parent.
 Central to the development of the guidelines is the understanding that appropriate support can be the difference between contact that risks re-traumatising the child and contact that aids the child’s recovery (e.g. Iyer et al, 2020).
 The Safe and Meaningful Contact Guidelines identify what level of support is likely to be required for contact to achieve various purposes of contact associated with the child’s developmental recovery.

-For more information and a free copy of the SaMC guidelines and the user guide please email Chris.
+For more information about the SaMC guidelines and the user guide please email Chris.

 Iyer, P., Boddy, J., Hammelsbeck, R., and Lynch-Huggins, S. (2020).
 Contact following placement in care, adoption, or special guardianship: implications for children and young people’s well-being.
 Evidence review.
 London: Nuffield Family Justice Observatory.